What is a Notice of Violation?

 To ease the financial burden of some penalty payments, a suspension may be offered in cases where swift action was taken to achieve compliance; there is a record of vigilant maintenance practices; the pollution control equipment is innovative or unproven; or non-compliance was of a short duration.
 Rather than requiring you to pay the entire penalty at the time of settlement, a one-year suspension of all or a portion of your penalty may be offered.
 If additional violations occur within the year, the suspended amount must be paid.
 If your operations are maintained in compliance for a year, the suspended amount will be dismissed.

-You may discuss penalty suspensions with the Mutual Settlement staff during your settlement conference.
+You may discuss penalty suspensions with the Mutual Settlement staff.

 Legal Action

-Unusually serious violations which could have been prevented or which show willful disregard for public health and air pollution control laws are not considered for Mutual Settlement but are referred directly to the District Attorney for consideration of criminal prosecution.
-Criminal penalties for such violations may be as high as $25,000 and one year in jail for each day of violation.
+Unusually serious violations which could have been prevented, which show willful disregard for public health and air pollution control laws, or caused great bodily injury or death are not considered for Mutual Settlement but are referred directly to the District Attorney for prosecution.

 When Rules Change

 Rule changes can affect your business.
 It is your responsibility to know the current rules.
-A copy of the APCD’s Rules and Regulations can be purchased from the APCD.
+A copy of the APCD’s Rules and Regulations are available online here: Current Rules and Regulations.
 To be kept informed of rule changes, you can subscribe to the following individual services: rule updates, public notices of workshops and Board hearings, copies of draft and proposed rules, and staff reports.